MicrosoftDocs/cpp-docs/docs/standard-library/functional-functions.md

 ## <a name="not_fn"></a> not_fn

 The `not_fn` function template takes a callable object and returns a callable object.
 When the returned callable object is later invoked with some arguments, it passes them to the original callable object, and logically negates the result.
-It preserves the const qualification and value category behavior of the wrapped callable object. `not_fn` is new in C++17, and replaces the deprecated `std::not1`, `std::not2`, `std::unary_negate` and `std::binary_negate`.
+It preserves the const qualification and value category behavior of the wrapped callable object. `not_fn` is new in C++17, and replaces the deprecated `std::not1`, `std::not2`, `std::unary_negate`, and `std::binary_negate`.

 ```cpp
 template <class Callable>